Golfers Elbow Physical Therapy

 If you haven’t been diagnosed with golfer’s elbow but think you are at risk or you perform one or more of the activities listed previously, there are ways to prevent the condition from occurring.

 You can take these steps now to prevent golfer’s elbow:

 - Strengthen your forearm muscles.
 Use light weights or squeeze a tennis ball.

 - Know when to rest.
 Try not to overuse your elbow.
-At the first sign of elbow pain, take a break.
+At the first sign of pain, take a break.